Lesson 16: Project - Prototype an Innovation

 Group: Pair up groups to review each other's projects.

-Distribute: Give each student a copy of Prototype An Innovation - Peer Review.
+Distribute: Give each student a copy of the peer review guide.
 Students should spend 15 minutes reviewing the other group's project and filling out the peer review guide.

 Iterate - Revise Prototypes